 Physical activity.
 Any bodily movement produced by the contraction of skeletal muscle that increases energy expenditure above a basal level.
-In these Guidelines, physical activity generally refers to the subset of physical activity that enhances health.
+In these Guidelines, physical activity generally refers to physical activity that enhances health.

 Physical fitness.
 The ability to carry out daily tasks with vigor and alertness, without undue fatigue, and with ample energy to enjoy leisure-time pursuits and respond to emergencies.
 Physical fitness includes a number of components consisting of cardio-respiratory endurance (aerobic power), skeletal muscle endurance, skeletal muscle strength, skeletal muscle power, flexibility, balance, speed of movement, reaction time, and body composition.

 Progression.
 The process of increasing the intensity, duration, frequency, or amount of activity or exercise as the body adapts to a given activity pattern.

 Prone position is a body position in which one lies flat with the chest facing down and back facing up.
 The supine position is the 180° contrast.